 How much should my child practice?

 In order to make the most of lessons, students should be expected to practice between 4-7 days a week at home.
 Parents may have to supervise practice for younger children.
 Throughout the year we offer practice incentives for students.
 As a general rule, younger children (ages 4-7) should practice a minimum of 15 minutes per day, children ages 8-12 should practice a minimum of 30 minutes per day, and children ages 13 and above should practice a minimum of 45 minutes per day.
 If you have questions about practicing or how to help your child practice, please contact us for suggestions.

 Do you offer recitals?

-Recitals are held every December and May, with additional honors recitals, coffee shop performance, and other specialty recitals throughout the year.
+Recitals are held every November and May, with additional honors recitals, coffee shop performance, adult student recitals and other specialty recitals throughout the year.

 Do you have any other events?

 Students may participate in our in-house festival, masterclass, and duet performances every year.
 Students whose teachers belong to ADMTA may also participate in ADMTA festivals.
 We also host The Royal Conservatory Program Examinations in May of each year.
 Other festivals and competitions are available in the Austin and surrounding areas for interested students.

 What is the recital fee?

 The recital fee helps cover the cost of renting a venue and staffing the event.
 The recital fee is $25 per student or $50 per family (2 or more students in the same immediate family) and will be charged to your card on file one week before the event.
 The recital fee is non-refundable.
 Participation in the recital is always optional.
 You will only pay the recital fee if you sign up for the recital.